-There are so many mountains in Banff you’ll never be able to see them all, however there are some notable ones in the Canadian Rockies that visitors may want to be aware of.
-This is a list of some of the most famous mountains not just in Banff, but in all the Canadian Rockies.
+There are so many mountains in Banff that you’ll never be able to see them all; however, visitors may want to be aware of some notable ones in the Canadian Rockies.
+This is a list of some of the most famous mountains not just in Banff but in all the Canadian Rockies and Alberta.

 Amazing Mountains in Banff (Alberta Mountains)

 Yamnuska is far from the tallest mountain on this list, nor is it a mountain in Banff, but it’s well known by just about everybody in the Bow Valley and Calgary, for that matter.
 It’s one of the first mountains you see as you enter the Rockies from Calgary, between the prairies and mountains.
 Yamnuska is an extremely popular scramble and rock climbing destination, though sadly, many have perished on it due to its perceived ease and accessibility.

 Yamnuska is the First Nations name, derived from the Stoney Nakoda people, for the mountain and translates to “wall of stone” because it looks exactly like a wall of stone.

 Mount Temple is a famous mountain in the Canadian Rockies as it’s over 3000 meters, and you can summit it without having mountaineering experience.
 For many hikers and scramblers who enjoy the Canadian Rockies, Mount Temple is a source of accomplishment.
 It’s a gorgeous Banff mountain and an endless source of inspiration in the Canadian Rockies.
 At 11,627 ft in elevation, it’s one of the highest mountains in Alberta.